JeffersonLab/iguana/doc/troubleshooting.md

 # Troubleshooting Notes

-### :large_blue_diamond: My output appears to be out of order: errors are not printed exactly when they occur
+### 🔵 My output appears to be out of order: errors are not printed exactly when they occur

 If you redirect `stdout` and `stderr` to a file, you may notice that `stderr` lines are out-of-order with respect to the `stdout` lines; for example:
 ```bash